Jonathan-KAB/IntroToAIFinalProject/README.md

 **Instructions to host on Streamlit:**

-Due to the size of the model, there was a workaround we found to work with Google Drive:
+Due to the size of the model, it might be best to host via Google Cloud, there was however a workaround that could work with Google Drive we implemented:
 * Placeholder